 Examples of recent research studies on some of these anecdotal treatments follow, although this list is not exhaustive:

-Some alternative approaches may eventually yield helpful options in tinnitus treatment.
+Some alternative approaches may eventually yield helpful options in treatment.
 However, most scientists agree that additional well-constructed research is needed before any anecdotally associated preparation can be applied as a proven and effective treatment option.

-Recent and ongoing research studies have attempted to assess whether transcranial magnetic stimulation could be an effective tinnitus treatment.
-This application is based on the thought that tinnitus is associated with an irregular activation of the temporoparietal cortex (a part of the brain), and thus that disturbing this irregular activation could result in transient reduction of tinnitus.44,45,46
+Recent and ongoing research studies have attempted to assess whether transcranial magnetic stimulation could be an effective treatment.
+This application is based on the thought that it is associated with an irregular activation of the temporoparietal cortex (a part of the brain), and thus that disturbing this irregular activation could result in transient reduction of tinnitus.44,45,46